tundish/blathnaid/NOTES.rst

 I am not the world expert on Krol.
 What I have heard about him would fill a book, although not all of that can have been the truth.

-I know he'd been an important figure in Antiquity.
-And he took shape again in our modern age, and performed many brave deeds here.
+I know he'd been an important figure in antiquity.
+And he did take shape again in our modern age, and performed many brave deeds here.

 But at the time of this story he was held back in the Netherworld.
-For reasons I don't understand, his spirit was bound to the Town Square, and the best he could manage was to manifest in the cellar of that Tavern, when the moon was full enough to shine through the bars of the window.
+For reasons I don't understand, his spirit was bound to the City, and the best he could manage was to manifest in the cellar of that tavern, when the moon was full enough to shine through the bars of the windows.

 Only when Gibbous.
 That leaves 7 nights of waning crescent before New Moon.